Sameeksha0428/Legal-Document-Summarizer/README.md

 # Legal-Document-Summarizer
-An NLP tool to simplify legal documents for NGOs and citizens.
+An NLP tool to simplify legal documents (e.g., laws, policies) for NGOs and citizens.
+Built with Hugging Face Transformers and Gradio.

+# Features
+- PDF/text summarization using BART
+- Keyword highlighting
+- Multilingual translation (Hindi/Tamil)